-I am a third year PhD student in Computer Science & Engineering at the University of Washington.
-My research focuses on providing personalized sound awareness for people who are deaf or hard of hearing (DHH), and takes a multifaceted approach that includes sound sensing & visualization, applied machine learning, and augmented & virtual reality.
-Much of this research has been published at premier HCI venues such as CHI, ASSETS, and UIST, and has received a best paper award and an honorable mention.
-My work is initiated by own personal experience as a hard of hearing individual, designed and developed by me and my wonderful collaborators, and evaluated by the DHH users at large.
-I am advised by Prof. Jon Froehlich and Prof. Leah Findlater who, combined, have unparalleled expertise in accessibility, design and HCI research.
+I am a third year PhD student in Computer Science and Engineering at the University of Washington.
+I work at the intersection of accessibility and AI, particularly to enhance sound awareness for people who are deaf or hard of hearing.
+My research work is published at top HCI venues such as CHI, ASSETS, and UIST and has received a best paper award and an honorable mention.
+I am advised by Profs.
+Jon Froehlich and Leah Findlater.

 Project Amphibian: a virtual reality scuba diving simulator, my MS thesis at MIT and UIST 2016 paper.Read more →